DavidTunnell/html-generation-nodejs-oop-unit-testing-jest/README.md

 # OOP HTML Generator via Node.js with Jest Unit Testing

-This application takes a series of prompts about members of a software development team and then generates an HTML page with summaries of each person.
-The input is taken via a node console application using the inquirer package and has jest based unit testing.
+This application takes a series of prompts about members of a software development team and then generates an webpage with summaries of each person.
+The input is taken via a node console application using the [Inquirer](https://www.npmjs.com/package/inquirer) package and has [Jest](https://www.npmjs.com/package/jest) based unit testing.

 It uses the following structure: